pingcap/docs/statistics.md

 In most cases, the optimizer only uses statistics on columns in the `WHERE`, `JOIN`, `ORDER BY`, and `GROUP BY` statements.
 These columns can be referred to as `PREDICATE COLUMNS`.

 If a table has many columns, collecting statistics on all the columns can cause a large overhead.
 To reduce the overhead, you can collect statistics on only specific columns (that you choose) or `PREDICATE COLUMNS` to be used by the optimizer.
-To persist the column list of any subset of columns for reuse in future, refer to [Persisting column configurations](#persisting-column-configurations).
+To persist the column list of any subset of columns for reuse in future, see [Persisting column configurations](#persisting-column-configurations).

 > **Note:**
 >